BrightspaceUI/core/components/dialog/README.md

 * The element has a `tabindex` value of `0` or `-1`
 * The element has a focusable descendant in the plain DOM or its Shadow DOM
-* The element is a naturally focusable element (e.g. input, button)
+* The element is a naturally focusable element (e.g. button)

 Note that the element must be in the dialog's immediate shadow root and not within another component's Shadow DOM.